HanayaOkuda/MyPage/CV.md

 Initiative on Promotion of Supercomputing for Young or Women Researchers, Univ.
 Tokyo (2019). *Effect of vacant site in gibbsite on its friction*

+Exploratory theme, Joint Usage/Research Center for Interdisciplinary Large-scale Information Infrastructures (2019). *Effect of vacant site in gibbsite on its friction* (EX19302)

 Initiative on Promotion of Supercomputing for Young or Women Researchers, Univ.
-Tokyo (2019). *First-principles investigation on frictional characteristics of gibbsite (001) plane* (EX19302)
+Tokyo (2018). *First-principles investigation on frictional characteristics of gibbsite (001) plane*

-Exploratory theme, Joint Usage/Research Center for Interdisciplinary Large-scale Information Infrastructures (2019). *First-principles investigation on frictional characteristics of gibbsite (001) plane*

 Initiative on Promotion of Supercomputing for Young or Women Researchers, Univ.
 Tokyo (2018). *Lateral heterogeneity of nanoscale friction of brucite*